jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 #### Easy way

-* Whenever you see an interesting persona
+* Whenever you see an interesting persona...
-  * perhaps in a boosted post
+  * Perhaps from a boosted post
-  * perhaps when perusing the local or federated feed
+  * Perhaps when perusing the local or federated feed
-* You can click their name for more info and to follow
+* Click their name for more info, click follow
-  * See what kind of things they post and how often
+  * Have a look what kind of things they post and how often
+* FYI, you can also follow hashtags

 #### Manually

 * Use the search box
-  * you can type a name, e.g. 'James Corey'
+  * You can type a name, e.g. `James Corey`
-  * or you can type username and server, e.g. `@jaymcor@mas.to`
+  * Or you can type username and server, e.g. `@jaymcor@mas.to`
-  * click the "Follow" button next to the appropriate search result
+  * Click the "Follow" button next to the appropriate search result

-#### Some interesting users
+#### Sampling of accounts

+Some ideas to get you started:

 * [Astronomy Picture of the Day](https://botsin.space/@APoD) `@APoD@botsin.space`
 * [The European Commission](https://social.network.europa.eu/@EU_Commission) `@EU_Commission@social.network.europa.eu`